francescolosma/francescolosma.github.io/content/_index.md

           size: cover
           position: center
           parallax: false

-  - block: markdown
+  #- block: markdown
-    content:
+  #  content:
-      title: '📚 My Research'
+  #    title: '📚 My Research'
-      subtitle: ''
+  #    subtitle: ''
-      text: |-
+  #    text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+  #      My research explores how emerging management practices, such as telework, and digital technologies, like artificial intelligence, are reshaping labor market dynamics.
+I investigate whether there is a premium associated with remote work, by examining if teleworkers are indeed more productive compared to their in-office counterparts.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+  #      My work also tries to address pressing questions around AI, such as whether these technologies act as a substitute for human labor or as a complement.
+Additionally, I aim to identify which groups of workers stand to benefit most from generative AI tools like ChatGPT.

-        Please reach out to collaborate 😃
+  #      Feel free to reach out if you are interested!
+I am always eager to exchange ideas and collaborate!

-    design:
+  #  design:
-      columns: '1'
+  #    columns: '1'

   - block: collection
     id: papers
     content:
-      title: Featured Publications
+      title: Academic Publications
       filters:
         folders:
           - publication
         featured_only: true
     design:
       view: article-grid
-      columns: 2
+      columns: 1

   - block: collection
     content:
-      title: Recent Publications
+      title: Working Papers
       text: ""
       filters:
         folders: